microsoftgraph/microsoft-graph-training/tutorials/includes/power-automate/03-create-connector.md

 In this exercise, you will create a new custom connector which can be used in Microsoft Power Automate or in Azure Logic Apps.
 The OpenAPI definition file is prebuilt with the correct path for the Microsoft Graph `$batch` endpoint and additional settings to enable simple import.

 Open a browser and navigate to [Microsoft Power Automate](https://powerautomate.microsoft.com/).
-Sign in with your Office 365 tenant administrator account.
+Sign in with your Microsoft 365 tenant administrator account.
 Choose **Data** on the left-hand side menu, and select the **Custom Connectors** item in the drop-down menu.

 ![A screen shot of the drop-down menu in Microsoft Power Automate](../../images/power-automate/custom-connectors.png)